Bruins, Predators make 5 NHL teams shut down past Christmas - WHIZ News

-The NHL on Saturday shut down the Boston Bruins and Nashville Predators through Christmas, bringing to five the number of teams in COVID-19 limbo.
+The NHL shut down the Boston Bruins and Nashville Predators through Christmas on Saturday, bringing to five the number of teams in COVID-19 limbo.
 Weekend games for the Canucks and Maple Leafs also were postponed as the league tries to control a spiraling outbreak in its locker rooms.

 The NHL and its players association agreed to daily testing and other enhanced protocols to slow the spread of the coronavirus.
 They will take effect immediately and last at least through Jan.
 1, with an evaluation no later than Jan.
 7.